pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 # Installation

-0. (Optional) Register a DNS name for your server's public IP address.
+* (Optional) Register a DNS name for your server's public IP address.
-1. Configure your ingress firewall to allow ports: 80, 443, 11370, 11371
+* Configure your ingress firewall to allow ports: 80, 443, 11370, 11371
-2. Create a `.env` file by running `./mksite.bash`.
+* Create a `.env` file by running `./mksite.bash`.
-3. Customize the settings in `.env` to your liking.
+* Customize the settings in `.env` to your liking.
    Make sure that `HOCKEYPUCK_VERSION` matches the docker tag you created above.
    (Optional) If you're using DNS & TLS, make sure FQDN and EMAIL are correct;
    they're used for Let's Encrypt.
-4. Generate hockeypuck and nginx configuration from your site settings with `./mkconfig.bash`.
+* Generate hockeypuck and nginx configuration from your site settings with `./mkconfig.bash`.
-5. (Optional) Set up TLS with `./init-letsencrypt.bash`.
+* (Optional) Set up TLS with `./init-letsencrypt.bash`.
 Answer the prompts as needed.
 If you want to test LE first with staging before getting a real cert, change `staging=0` to `staging=1` in this script.
+* Download a keydump by running `./sync-sks-dump.bash`.
-6. `docker-compose up -d` and your Hockeypuck should be live.
+* `docker-compose up -d` and your Hockeypuck should be live.

 # Configuration